Finally, A Resolution For The Market House

 Our source at City Hall provided us with a draft copy of the proposed long term lease.
 Some notable features of this lease include:

-- Initial term of the lease is 20 years with three options to renew
+- Initial term of the lease is 20 years with three options

 - Elimination of parking on Market Space to accommodate a drive through